tomkaith13/fhirQ-decision-engine/Readme.md

 ## [Figma](https://www.figma.com/pricing/) -> FHIR Questionnaire (aka Fighir)
 Users need an easy way to create a FHIR Questionnaire and one of the common tools used is Figma.
-So what if we can create the form in Figma and then generate a FHIR Questionnaire using it :thinking_face:
+So what if we can create the form in Figma and then generate a FHIR Questionnaire using it 	🤔

 ![figma screenshot](figma.png "sample questionnaire created in figma")

+That led me down this 🐇 hole.....
 Hence `Fighir` was born.

 ### Figma REST apis